kopp/minipython/docs/tutorials/images.rst

 Images
 ------

-MicroPython is about as good at art as you can be if the only thing you have is a 5x5 grid of red LEDs (light emitting diodes - the things that light up on the front of the device).
-MicroPython gives you quite a lot of control over the display so you can create all sorts of interesting effects.
+MiniPython is about as good at art as you can be if the only thing you have is a 5x5 grid of red LEDs (light emitting diodes - the things that light up on the front of the device).
+MiniPython gives you quite a lot of control over the display so you can create all sorts of interesting effects.

-MicroPython comes with lots of built-in pictures to show on the display.
+MiniPython comes with lots of built-in pictures to show on the display.
 For example, to make the device appear happy you type::

     from microbit import *